Vice Provost for Academic Programs and Dean of Graduate Studies

 Certificate Programs and Graduate Study

 Students, whether graduates of CSULB or of another accredited institution, may complete the requirements for and be awarded certificates while in graduate standing.
-Certificate programs are of two types: baccalaureate certificates which may be taken concurrently with or following the award of the baccalaureate degree, and graduate certificates which require post-baccalaureate standing.
-The graduate certificates are listed below, with the department responsible for each certificate indicated in parentheses.
+Certificate programs are of two types: baccalaureate certificates, which may be taken concurrently with or following the award of the baccalaureate degree, and graduate certificates which require post-baccalaureate standing.
+The graduate certificates are listed below.

-Public Sector Employer‑Employee Relations and Personnel Management (Public Policy and Administration)
+Public Sector Employer-Employee Relations and Personnel Management Graduate Certificate

-Teaching English to Speakers of Other Languages (Linguistics)
+Teaching English to Speakers of Other Languages Graduate Certificate

 Requirements for Master’s Degree